California Overbroad Probation Conditions: Expert Legal Analysis by Darren Chaker on Fourth Amendment Rights

 With two decades of experience in California and federal courts, Darren Chaker is a leading authority on criminal probation, search and seizure, and First Amendment litigation.
 He is regularly cited in briefs and has been quoted in national media for his expertise in privacy and supervision law.

-Chaker’s practice is concentrated in San Diego, with cases extending throughout Los Angeles and California.
+Darren Chaker’s practice is concentrated in San Diego, with cases extending throughout Los Angeles and to Dubai where he spends part of the year.

 Judicial Determinations: 2013–2024